TMAstrider/px4_controller/README.md

 ### Step 001: Make sure that you have the PX4, GAZEBO, ROS, MAVROS simulation environment set up!
-If not, please check the site: [FYR: this is the main material that you will need](https://dgzc.ganahe.top/ganahe/2021/uavgazebomoni.html) and [XTDrone Manual(optional)](https://www.yuque.com/xtdrone/manual_cn).
+Deprecated :: If not, please check the site: [FYR: this is the main material that you will need](https://dgzc.ganahe.top/ganahe/2021/uavgazebomoni.html) and [XTDrone Manual(optional)](https://www.yuque.com/xtdrone/manual_cn).
 You can check XTDrone Environment Set Up for More infomation.
 XD

+So what I changed is that you can simply use the .sh file on px4 user guide to install the simulation environment.
+Also, you can check my gitlist which contains the noetic version of .sh file for px4SimEnvInstallation

 ### Step 002: Make sure that you have ROS basics
 Here's tutorial:[ROS Tutotial EN](http://wiki.ros.org/ROS/Tutorials) and [ROS Tutorial CN](http://wiki.ros.org/cn/ROS/Tutorials).